 - Use room temperature ingredients.
 Using room temperature eggs, butter, and buttermilk creates a fully blended, smooth batter that will bake up evenly with a uniform texture.

 - Wait until the cakes cool to frost.
-Wait for the layers to cool completely before frosting them.
-I know it's hard to resist, but the frosting will melt off if they're too warm!
+Let the 6-inch cake layers cool completely on the wire rack before frosting.
+The frosting will melt off if they're too warm!

-The frosted vanilla cake keeps in the refrigerator for up to 1 week.
-The frosting locks in moisture, keeping the cake moist for days!
-I recommend storing it in a cake carrier or another large airtight container, covering the cut section with leftover frosting to keep it moist.
+Store the frosted small vanilla cake keeps in a large airtight container, like a cake carrier, in the refrigerator for up to 1 week.
+Cover the cut section of the cake with leftover frosting to keep it moist.

-Store the leftover frosting in an airtight container in the refrigerator for up to 1 week.
-When you're ready to use it, give it a quick mix to make it soft and smooth again.
+If you have leftover frosting, store it in an airtight container in the refrigerator for up to 1 week.
+When you're ready to use it, give it a quick mix to make it soft and spreadable again.

-Wrap leftover cake slices in plastic wrap and place them in an airtight, freezer-safe container.
-The slices will keep in the freezer for up to 3 months so you can grab a slice whenever a cake craving strikes!
+To freeze cake slices,ย wrap each one in plastic wrap and place in a freezer bag.
+Freeze for up to 3 months.
 When you're ready to enjoy, unwrap a slice, put it on a plate, and let it thaw on the counter for about 1 hour.

 Frequently Asked Questions